Japanese destroyer Mochizuki (1927): Pacific War

-After taking heavy losses (including Kisaragi and Hayate), the Japanese force withdrew before landing.
+After taking heavy losses (including Kisaragi and Hayate), the Japanese force withdrew without landing.
 This was the first Japanese defeat of the war, and also the only occasion in World War II when an amphibious assault was repulsed by shore-based guns.
 Mochizuki returned on December 23 with the second Wake Island invasion force before sailing back to Kwajalein.

 The ship escorted a convoy from Kwajalein to the naval base at Truk in January 1942, where a sponson was installed for a pair of license-built 13.2 mm Type 93 anti-aircraft machineguns on the forward side of the bridge, and then to Guam.
 From February through March, she participated in the invasion of the Solomon Islands, covering the landings of Japanese forces during Operation R (the invasion of Rabaul, New Ireland and New Britain), and during Operation SR (the invasion of Lae and Salamaua on New Guinea), and in April, covering landings on the Admiralty Islands.
 During the Battle of the Coral Sea from 7–8 May 1942, Mochizuki was assigned to the Operation Mo invasion force for Port Moresby.
 After that operation was cancelled, it returned to Truk, escorting airfield construction convoys between Truk, Lae and Guadalcanal until recalled to Japan in mid-July for refitting.

 After repairs were completed at Sasebo Naval Arsenal, Mochizuki was reassigned to the IJN 8th Fleet.
 At the end of September, Mochizuki sortied with the destroyer Isokaze to rescue survivors from the destroyer Yayoi on Normanby Island.
 On 14–15 October Mochizuki provided cover for the cruisers Kinugasa and Chōkai during a bombardment of Henderson Field.
 Throughout November, Mochizuki made numerous “Tokyo Express” troop transport runs to Guadalcanal.
 On one of these runs (8 November), she was hit by a dud torpedo from PT-61.
 On another run (13–15 November), she assisted Amagiri in rescuing 1500 survivors from the torpedoed Nagara Maru and Canberra Maru transports.